 As is often the case in a small town, Bentonia doesn't have a public transportation system that people use for their commute.

-The overall education level of Bentonia is somewhat higher than in the average US city of 21.84%: 25.94% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Bentonia who are college-educated is somewhat higher than the average US community of 21.84%: 25.94% of adults in Bentonia have at least a bachelor's degree.

 The per capita income in Bentonia in 2022 was $22,164, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $88,656 for a family of four.